tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 A policy requirement is comprised of two components.

-- a requirement class that is just data
+- a requirement class, which is just a plain class, with some data used when evaluating the requirement
-- an authorization handler that evaluates that requirement data against the current `Identity`
+- an [AuthorizationHandler](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationhandler-1) authorization handler that evaluates that requirement data against the current `Identity`

-Here is a custom requirement class.
+A custom requirement class is an [IAuthorizationRequirement](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationrequirement) interface  implementor.
+The truth is that regarding the `IAuthorizationRequirement` there is nothing to implement as it is merely act just as a marker.

 ```
 public class PermissionRequirement : IAuthorizationRequirement